jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 **3: Create a new Kubernetes cluster on Google Kubernetes Engine (GKE)**

-This command creates a GKE cluster called airflow-cluster2 in the us-central1 region, with a single node using the e2-standard-4 machine type.
+This command creates a GKE cluster called airflow-cluster in the us-central1 region, with a single node using the e2-standard-4 machine type.
 This would be a minimal setup suitable for testing or development purposes.

 ```
 gcloud container clusters create airflow-cluster \